confluentinc/demo-scene/confluent-connector-github-demo/README.md

 ## Prerequisites

 1. A [Confluent Cloud](https://rebrand.ly/f0kvol5) account.
 2. A [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
 You'll also need a [classic personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) for accessing the GitHub REST API.
+Use the 'repo' permission setting.
 To test your token, run this command in your terminal:

 ```
 curl -L \